OleksandrRo/hackathon_rozhkov_oleksandr/README.md

 - change logic button start, button to reset the previous result of the game
 - change logic button reset, button to reset the lockalStore and restart game

-add new design like a 90's style'.
+add new design like a 90's style':
+-add gif, fonts, backgroun, links.
+-create mobile version app

 Have a fun ))